nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 </div>

 * Multiple members can be added to an event when more than one `MEMBER_INDEX` is provided.
+* Note that events that are in the past can be added for accounting of events.

 Examples:
 * `eadd /n Computing Freshmen Orientation Camp 2021 /d 22/11/2021 /m 4 /m 5 /m 6` adds a `Computing Freshmen Orientation Camp 2021` event dated `22/11/2021` and has the 4th, 5th and 6th members of the member list added to it.